Other Ways To Help

 – Domestic and international travel required.

-- Flexibility in working outside regular working hours due to time-zone
+– Flexibility in working outside regular working hours due to time-zone differences, field work visits or to meet funding deadlines.
+(Time-in-lieu applies).

 – Flexibility and availability to meet tight deadlines for humanitarian proposals.